nicholasrwx/Calender/README.md

 # Interview Scheduler

 Interview Scheduler is a complex application that can create appointments in a selected time slot and store them in a database.
-It gives you a list of available interviewers to choose from, and calculates available timeslots based on a current count of booked apointments.
+It gives you a list of available interviewers to choose from, and calculates available timeslots based on a current count of booked appointments.
 It also gives you the option to edit your appointment details or delete it entirely.

 ## Final Product